Equivalences of Graded Categories

 \section{Abstract}

-We use the techniques developed by Etingof, Nikshych, and Ostrik in \cite{MR2677836} to classify the graded equivalences between two $G$-graded fusion categories with the same trivial piece.
-As a warm up for our main theorem we reprove the classification of graded extensions of a fusion category, making extensive use of graphical calculus.
-We provide several applications of our classification of graded equivalences.
+We further the techniques developed by Etingof, Nikshych, and Ostrik in \cite{MR2677836} to classify the $\cC$-based equivalences between two $G$-graded extensions of $\cC$.
+The main result of this paper (which follows from this classification) shows that there is an action of the group $\Aut(G)\times \Aut_\otimes(\cC)$ on the set of all $G$-graded extensions of $\cC$, and further, any two extensions in the same orbit of this action are monoidally equivalent.
+As a warm up for the proof of our classification result we reprove the classification of graded extensions of a fusion category, making extensive use of graphical calculus.
+Aside from our main result, we provide several other practical applications of our classification of $\cC$-based equivalences.